 A gable is the triangular portion of a wall between the edges of intersecting roof pitches.
 A shed gable end is the end wall which is topped by a gable.

-Galvanised is a coat with a protective layer of zinc in order to protect it from rust and other damage.
+Galvanising is coating with a protective layer of zinc in order to protect it from rust and other damage.
 Hinges on all Power sheds are galvanised for added protection.

 A shed window mullion is a vertical element that forms a division between the windows.
 When dividing adjacent window units its primary purpose is a rigid support to the glazing of the shed window.